-7542 Cognitive, Language, & Motor Skills Activities Development 5-0-5 Theoretical foundations for child development in cognitive, language, and motor skills will be provided.
-Various programs, materials, equipment, and instructional approaches to use in facilitating child growth will be examined and experimented with in the center setting.
-Students wil be directed in the development of their own materials. equipment, instructional approaches to reach self-selected objectives which will enable them to demonstrate the necessary competence in the center to achieve the CDA competencies identified.
+7542 Cognitive, Language, and Motor Skills Activities Development 5-0-5 Theoretical foundations for child development in cognitive, language, and motor skills will be provided.
+Various programs, materials, equipment, and instructional approaches to use in facilitating child growth will be examined and experimented with-in the center setting.
+Students will be directed in the development of their own materials, equipment, instructional approaches to reach self-selected objectives which will enable them to demonstrate the necessary competence in the center to achieve the CDA competencies identified.
 The instructor will evaluate the curriculum and instruction in action in the center and provide feedback for improvement. \$10.00 lab fee.
+This course requires an internship.